-Class Title: MAT 271 Calculus I

-Prerequisites: MAT 172
+MAT 271 Calculus I Prerequisites: MAT 172 Corequisites: None

-Corequisites: None

-Class Lab Clinical Credit

-3 2 0 4

 This course is designed to develop the topics of differential and integral calculus.
 Emphasis is placed on limits, continuity, derivatives and integrals of algebraic and transcendental functions of one variable.
 Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to derivative-related problems with and without technology.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Mathematics.
-This is а Universal General Education Transfer Component (UGETC) course.
+This is a Universal General Education Transfer Component (UGETC) course.

-Class Title: MAT 272 Calculus II

-Prerequisites: MAT 271
+MAT 272 Calculus II Prerequisites: MAT 271 Corequisites: None

-Corequisites: None

-Class Lab Clinical Credit

-3 2 0 4

 This course is designed to develop advanced topics of differential and integral calculus.
-Emphasis is placed on the applications of definite integrals, techniques integration, of indeterminate forms, improper integrals, infinite series, conic sections, parametric equations, polar coordinates, and differential equations.
-Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to integralrelated problems with and without technology.
+Emphasis is placed on the applications of definite integrals, techniques of integration, indeterminate forms, improper integrals, infinite series, conic sections, parametric equations, polar coordinates, and differential equations.
+Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to integral-related problems with and without technology.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Mathematics.
 This is a Universal General Education Transfer Component (UGETC) course.

-Class Title: MAT 273 Calculus III

-Prerequisites: MAT 272
+MAT 273 Calculus III Prerequisites: MAT 272 Corequisites: None

-Corequisites: None

-Class Lab Clinical Credit

-3 2 0 4